 Economic losses from infectious diseases are great in numbers as well.

 Infectious diseases during medical interventions cost millions of dollars per year.
 While about 320,000 doctors annually do not go to work because of illnesses, the mortality rate of medical workers under the age of 50 years is 32% higher than the average.

 Professional risks involved in Nursing are preventable

-Reducing the professional risk of contact with blood and preventing occupational diseases can be achieved by eliminating unnecessary injection techniques, reducing the number of needles used, proper disposal of sharp objects, introducing engineering controls and using new models of injection devices (including engineering protection against injection), and also observance of precautions when working with pricking and cutting objects.
+Reducing the professional risk of contact with blood and preventing occupational diseases can be achieved by eliminating unnecessary injection techniques, reducing the number of needles used, proper disposal of sharp objects, introducing engineering controls, and using new models of injection devices (including engineering protection against injection), and also the observance of precautions when working with pricking and cutting objects.
 For instance, not placing the cap back on needles and protective covers on disposable blades.

 Providing administrative control by the management of the medical institution, staff training, and the creation of appropriate reporting play a crucial role in the prevention of bloodborne infections within the medical organization.

 Quality assurance of medical technologies is achieved through the development and timely revision of the nursing procedures for the provision of medical care, standards, and technologies for the provision of medical services, taking into account the latest achievements of medical science based on evidence-based clinical practice (including nursing).
 In this regard, health care performance indicators that are sensitive to the quality of nursing care are distinguished.

 These include urinary tract infections, bleeding from the upper gastrointestinal tract, an increase in the length of hospitalization, nosocomial pneumonia (including ventilator-associated), falling patients, post-injection complications (catheter-associated infections), and unsuccessful resuscitation measures.